Center for Energy and Environmental Policy Research

 Since 1977, the Center for Energy and Environmental Policy Research (CEEPR) has been a focal point for research on energy and environmental policy at MIT.
 CEEPR promotes rigorous, objective research for improved decision making in government and the private sector, and secures the relevance of its work through close cooperation with industry partners from around the globe.
 Drawing on the unparalleled resources available at MIT, affiliated faculty and research staff as well as international research associates contribute to the empirical study of a wide range of policy issues related to energy supply, energy demand, and the environment.
 Research outputs include working papers, policy briefs, and contributions to larger interdisciplinary studies that leverage MIT’s unique research capabilities across the sciences and engineering.
 Additional dissemination channels include workshops, educational programs, and public outreach activities.

 CEEPR is jointly sponsored at MIT by the MIT Energy Initiative, the Department of Economics, and the Sloan School of Management.
 Financial support comes from a variety of sources, including state and federal government research funds, foundation grants, and contributions from our corporate and government associates.
 CEEPR is directed by Professor Christopher R. Knittel.
-For more information, contact the executive director, Joshua Hodge, Room E19-411, 617-324-7354, or email us.
+For more information, contact the executive director, Joshua Hodge, Room E19-411, 617-324-7354, or email the CEEPR office.